Ross65536/job-scheduler/DESIGN.md

 ## CLI Client

-The client is a simple stateless, user-friendly, mapping to the backend.
+The client is a simple stateless, user-friendly, 1-to-1 mapping to the backend API.

 Example usage: